lukso-network/LIPs/LIPs/lip-27.md

     );

     /**
-     * @dev The registry must revert with ProfileCreationFailed error if the create2 operation fails.
+     * @dev The registry must revert with ProfileCreationFailed error if the CREATE2 operation fails.
      */
     error ProfileCreationFailed();

     /**
-     * @dev Creates a token bound profile for a non-fungible token.
+     * @dev Creates a token-bound profile for a non-fungible token.
+     * If a profile already exists, returns the address without calling CREATE2.
      *
-     * If profile has already been created, returns the profile address without calling create2.
+     * Emits an LSP27ProfileCreated event.
      *
-     * Emits LSP27ProfileCreated event.
-     *
-     * @return profile The address of the token bound profile */ function createProfile( address implementation,
+     * @return profile The address of the token-bound profile.
+     */
+    function createProfile(
+        address implementation,